ansible-middleware/jws/README.md

 # JWS Collection for Ansible

-This repository contains the ansible playbook to setup JWS.
+This repository contains the ansible roles and playbook to setup JWS.

 ## Ansible version compatibility